 When you hear ‘power pumping’ you probably think about an intense gym where bodybuilders are really pumping massive amounts of iron.
-This thought isn’t remotely feminine when in reality, it has a lot to do with your breasts.
+In reality, it has a lot to do with your breasts.

 Power Pumping Is The Key To Enhancing Your Milk Supply